danchoi/fredit/README.md

 ## Why fredit?

-On a current Rails project, I needed to delegate responsibility for improving the user interface to another person.
+On a current Rails project, I needed to delegate responsibility for improving the copy, the styling, and the user interface to another person.
 Let's call this person "Chad."
 Chad:

 * is not a Ruby or Rails programmer
 * knows HTML and CSS